It's never too late to straighten crooked teeth or a misaligned bite.

-If you missed out on orthodontic treatment in your teens, or your teeth have shifted since, your dentist or orthodontist may be able to recommend options specifically designed for adult patients.
+If you missed out on orthodontic treatment in your teens, or your teeth have shifted since, your dentist may be able to recommend options specifically designed for adult patients.
 These more discreet orthodontic solutions are made from transparent or tooth-coloured materials to make them less visible in your mouth, so you can straighten your smile without worrying about your appearance.

 What are the options?

 Your dentist will recommend treatments based on your orthodontic needs and preferences.
 While adults can still be prescribed traditional metal braces, many prefer to avoid these more visible braces in favour of something more discreet.
 Treatments may also be preferred if they can be completed in a shorter time frame.

 Your eligibility for certain treatments depends on your situation, and will be discussed during your orthodontic assessment.
 Your dentist will also make sure you know the potential risks and side-effects of each treatments, so you'll have all the information you need to reach a decision you're happy with.